Frampton Comes Alive!: Release

-The double album was released in the US with a reduced list price of $7.98, only $1.00 more than the standard $6.98 of most single-disc albums in 1976.
-The album was pressed in "automatic sequence", with sides one and four on one record, followed by sides two and three on the other.
-This arrangement was intended to make it easier to listen through the whole album in sequence on automatic record changers.
+The double album was released in the U.S. at a reduced list price of $7.98, only $1.00 more than the standard $6.98 of most single-disc albums in 1976.
+It was pressed in "automatic sequence", with sides one and four on one record and sides two and three on the other.
+This arrangement facilitated sequential listening on automatic record changers.

-Three hit singles were released from the album: "Baby, I Love Your Way", "Do You Feel Like We Do" and "Show Me the Way".
-The talk box guitar effect became strongly associated with Frampton when it was heard on the latter two singles.
-The "Do You Feel Like We Do" single version was edited to 7:19 from the 14:15 album version.
-But even at just over seven minutes, it is about twice the length of the average hit single and one of the longest ever to make the top 40 (longer even than The Beatles' "Hey Jude" which ran 7:11).
-The B-side of "Do You Feel Like We Do", the acoustic instrumental "Penny for Your Thoughts", was the shortest song on Frampton Comes Alive at just 1:23.
+The album produced 3 hit singles: "Baby, I Love Your Way", "Do You Feel Like We Do", and "Show Me the Way".
+The talk box guitar effect became closely associated with Frampton due to its use in the latter two singles.
+The single version of "Do You Feel Like We Do" was edited to 7:19 from the original 14:15 album version, making it one of the longest singles to reach the top 40, surpassing The Beatles' "Hey Jude" at 7:11.
+The B-side of "Do You Feel Like We Do", the acoustic instrumental "Penny for Your Thoughts", was the shortest track on Frampton Comes Alive, at 1:23.

-In January 2001, a 25th Anniversary Deluxe Edition of the album was released, containing four additional tracks that were not included on the original version (although one of these was recorded in a radio studio as part of a broadcast, and does not form part of the main concert programme).
-The track sequence is also significantly different, to more accurately reflect the set list used in the original concerts.
-Frampton produced the completely remixed and extended album and played an impromptu live performance with the original band from the album at Tower Records in Los Angeles to help promote the release.
+In January 2001, a 25th Anniversary Deluxe Edition of the album was released.
+It featured 4 additional tracks not present in the original version, one recorded in a radio studio and not part of the main concert program.
+The track sequence was revised to more accurately reflect the original concert set list.
+Frampton produced the remixed and extended album and performed live with the original band at Tower Records in Los Angeles to promote the release.